Q: What is the Teaching Negotiation Resource Center (formerly known as The PON Clearinghouse)?

 Q: If I purchase soft copies, can I arrange to have our copy center incorporate them into a course packet?

 A: Yes.
-Simply purchase the same number of soft copy permissions as the number of course packets into which you plan to insert the exercise (so, if you’re having 40 copies of a 2-party role simulation, you would receive 20 permissions for one party’s instructions and 20 permissions for the other party’s.
+Simply purchase the same number of soft copy permissions as the number of course packets into which you plan to insert the exercise.
+If you’re ordering 40 copies of a 2-party role simulation, you would receive a teacher’s package with 20 permissions for one party’s instructions and 20 permissions for the other party’s.
 In this case, you might choose to either (a) create different course packets for different students; (b) include only the general instructions for the role simulation in the course packet, if the simulation comes with them, and distribute the confidential instructions for the role simulation in the course packet, if the role simulation comes with them, and distribute the confidential instructions separately; or (c) omit the role simulation from the packet entirely.

 Q: What if I have additional questions?